Tiffany & Co.: Acquisition by LVMH

 In November 2019, LVMH announced its purchase of Tiffany & Co for $16.2 billion, $135 per share.
 LVMH cancelled the pending purchase in September 2020, with Tiffany filing a lawsuit asking the court to compel the purchase or to assess damages against LVMH.
 The same month, Forbes reported that LVMH had cancelled the deal because Tiffany was paying millions in dividends to shareholders despite financial losses during the COVID-19 pandemic.
 Some US$70 million had already been paid by Tiffany, with an additional US$70 million to be paid in November 2020.
 LVMH filed a counterclaim against Tiffany for its mismanagement during the pandemic.

 The case was set aside after LVMH agreed to purchase Tiffany at a reduced price of almost $16 billion in October 2020.
 The $15.8 billion deal was approved by shareholders in December 2020.
 Tiffany was delisted from the New York Stock Exchange when the deal closed in January 2021.
 After LVMH's acquisition, several of Tiffany's senior leaders were replaced with executives from other sectors of LVMH.
+Michael Burke is appointed as the Chairman of the Board of Directors.
 Alexandre Arnault was given the role of executive vice president.

+Tiffany and Co. appointed Nathalie Verdeille as the Senior Vice President - Chief Artistic Officer in 2026 to oversee the products of high-jewelry, watches and home & accessories.